How To Get A Kid To Shut Up When You Need Silence Now

 You lose your authority as a parent.

 The antidote is to model restraint, self-control and the ability to step back from emotional outbursts and wait until you’re calm.

-As they grow older, they will face all sorts of situations with a variety of people and you want them to learn, for example, that telling their boss to “shut up” during a board meeting is not in their best interest.
+As they grow older, they will face all sorts of situations with a variety of people and you want them to learn, for example, that telling their boss to shut up during a board meeting is not in their best interest.

-Model creativity, communication and problem-solving
+Model creativity, communication and problem-solving.

 If you have a young child and you ask them not to do something, guess what they do?
 They’ll do exactly what you just told them not to do.